understanding-the-connected-home/book/openness.md

 ## WRITTEN by peter
 ## PROOFED???

-Open practices lead to more open and robust, resilient, and participatory products: For creators of connected products, we advocate for open practices & technologies and learning together as a professional learning community.
+Open practices lead to more open and robust, resilient, and participatory products.
+For creators of connected products, we advocate for open practices & technologies and learning together as a professional learning community.

 **Open practices lead to better connected products.**